zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/Mx GenAI Connector.md

 #### Text Generation

 * Develop interactive AI chatbots and virtual assistants that can carry out conversations naturally and engagingly.
-* Use large language models (LLMs) like Anthropic Claude 3.5 for text comprehension and analysis use cases such as summarization, synthesis, and answering questions about large amounts of text.
+* Use large language models (LLMs) like Anthropic Claude 3.5 Sonnet for text comprehension and analysis use cases such as summarization, synthesis, and answering questions about large amounts of text.
 * By using text generation models, you can build applications with features such as:

     * Draft documents